laranjma/browser-home-template/README.md

-# Personal Jekyll Start Page

-A minimal, fast personal homepage built with [Jekyll](https://jekyllrb.com/) to use as your browser start page.
+A minimal, fast personal homepage built with  to use as your browser start page.
-All sections and links are defined in a single YAML file so you can maintain everything easily.

----
+# 🌟 Jekyll Startpage — A Beautiful Personal Browser Homepage

+A clean, modern, data-driven startpage built with Je[Jekyll](https://jekyllrb.com/)kyll.
+Use it as your browser’s homepage or as a lightweight personal dashboard.

 ## 🚀 Features

-- Clean, dark, minimal layout
-- Custumable sections
+✨ Elegant card-based layout

+🗂 Fully data-driven via _data/links.yml

-- All links & section titles stored in **only one place**: `_data/links.yml`
+🌎 All links & section titles stored in **only one place**: `_data/links.yml`

+📱 Responsive design

+🎨 Easy to customize (CSS & YAML)

-- Live local clock and date in the header
+🕒 Local clock and date

-- Responsive design (works nicely on different screen sizes)
+😎 Ready to use for beginners

+🔧 Can be used as a GitHub template or Jekyll remote theme

+### Video Demo

+<video src="assets/media/homepage_screencast_251119.webm" width="600" autoplay loop muted></video>

 ---